CloudSlang/docs/cloudslang_best_practices.rst

         word starting with an uppercase letter appended without a delimiter, for inputs to a Java @Action.

+-  Assign only relevant default values.
+For example, 8080 is a good candidate for a port number, but john_doe is probably not a good candidate for a user name.
 -  Flow and operation files begin with a commented description and list of annotated inputs, outputs and results (see `CloudSlang Comments Style Guide <#cloudslang-comments-style-guide>`__).